By Alison Angold CIDESCO ITEC

 So why would I be writing an article on damp skin?!
 And why would you be reading it?!

-Because it’s a valid and beneficial element to add to your beauty routine that will have great effects on your skin and make your skincare work better for you!
+Because it’s a valid and beneficial element to add to your beauty routine that will have great beneficial effects on your skin and make your skincare products work better for you!

-Creating a layer of ‘damp skin’ will enable your skincare products to absorb more effectively into the skin, giving us better hydration, a better appearance and more of a glow.
+Creating a layer of ‘damp skin’ or moisture on the surface of your skin, will enable your skincare products to absorb more effectively into the skin, giving us better hydration, a better skin appearance and more of a fresh, hydrated glow.

-Basically, damp skin prior to product application will enhance the benefits of our products.
+Basically, creating damp skin prior to product application will enhance the benefits of our products.

 The skin, as our largest organ, provides us with a waterproof barrier all over our body.
 This means that (most) substances can’t penetrate the skins surface or be absorbed into the deeper layers of the skin.